Barrie Theatre Lab

 Are you looking to learn how to write, or create, a play?
 Wanting to expand your skill set as a theatre creator?
 Theatre by the Bay’s professional workshop series is the place for you!

-With the support of the Ontario Trillium Foundation, Theatre by the Bay will host celebrated professional theatre artists as they provide workshops on different areas of theatre creation, for a nominal fee.
+With the support of the Ontario Trillium Foundation, Theatre by the Bay hosts celebrated professional theatre artists as they provide workshops on different areas of theatre creation, for a nominal fee.

-Workshops will be held once a month and will run for between 2-4 hours - at the discretion of the instructor.
+From 2020-2022, workshops were run once a month between 2-4 hours - at the discretion of the instructor.
+Going forward, workshops will be subject to the company's capacity.
 To ensure a high level of quality training, only a certain number of spots will be available.
 The number of spots may differ depending on the approach/subject matter.

 Please note: Theatre by the Bay is committed to the development of the local theatre community.
 To ensure accessibility to this unparalleled level of training, we are charging a nominal fee for participation in our workshops.
 However, we recognize that times are difficult and that fees can be a barrier to some.
 If your circumstances make participation difficult, but you are eager to learn, we ask that you reach out to us and we will look to accommodate you as much as possible at: firstname.lastname@example.org.

-The Professional Workshop Series is presented with support from
+The Professional Workshop Series was presented with support from

-The Indie Producer’s Co-op provides two students from a professional theatre school training program with a ground-level education in producing theatre.
+The Indie Producer Co-op provides four emerging artists with a ground-level education in producing theatre.

 This intensive is followed by four weeks of unparalleled job training.
 Participants work on Theatre by the Bay’s season in a variety of capacities.
 In the past, these have included marketing, audience development, fundraiser development, sponsorship accrual, and production management.